A Voyeur Story Gone Right – Part 1

 "Umm-hm.
 Blake and Venus couldn't take the nightly visits and creepy gifts anymore."

 "You kidding?
 I struck gold.
-They basically banned me from finishing my research when we moved."
+My friends basically banned me from finishing my research when we moved."

 "You're really high tech," Max tried to change the topic when he noticed a pearl of sweat gathering at his brow.